tomas-fryza/vhdl-labs/lab5-counter/README.md

 > }
 > ```

-1. Create a new VHDL source file: `clock_enable` and define I/O ports as follows:
+1. Create a new VHDL source file: `clock_en` and define I/O ports as follows:

    | **Port name** | **Direction** | **Type** | **Description**
    | :-: | :-: | :-- | :--